 Scholarship checks must be submitted to the Bursar's Office, 3009 Broadway, 15 Milbank Hall, New York, NY 10027.

+Congratulations!
+We are excited for you to join Barnard College.
+The Financial Aid Office will send out emails to enrolling students with instructions for 'next steps' and reminders to complete all required enrollment documents in late May/early June.
 All enrolling students should monitor their Financial Aid Checklist regularly.
 Documents may be added to the checklist in order to finalize award eligibility.
-The Financial Aid Office will also send out emails to enrolling students with instructions to complete all required documents.
 Students are encouraged to submit all outstanding documentation as quickly as possible to allow the Financial Aid Office to process all aid and to ensure that the fall bill is correct when it is issued in July.

 Billing & Payment